 Have you ever seen a hospital bill in detail?
 Perhaps you had some routine surgery and spent only two or three days in the hospital for it.
 Chances are your hospital bill was much larger than what you were expecting.
 On top of that, you likely received a separate set of doctors’ bills listing things like the surgeon’s bill and anesthesiologist’s fee.

 Since Medicare Parts A & B don’t fully cover all these hospital and doctor bills, millions of people join Medigap policies to help pay the remainder.

-- Medigap works automatically and usually without any input from you, working together with your Medicare plan and filling in the coverage gaps after Medicare has paid for your pre-approved treatments.
-This ease-of-use is a big appeal of owning a Medigap policy; and
+Medigap works automatically and usually without any input from you, working together with your Medicare plan and filling in the coverage gaps after Medicare has paid for your pre-approved treatments.
+This ease-of-use is a big appeal of owning a Medigap policy.